 Transition your RSA Authentication Manager deployment by creating AWS full or hybrid Virtual Private Clouds (VPC).
 U.S. government agencies at the federal, state and local level and other security-conscious entities can utilize the AWS GovCloud.
 The RSA Authentication Manager 8.3 AWS Machine Image (AMI) will be made available through the RSA AWS Private community.
 To obtain the AMI, existing customers must first contact RSA Customer Support and new customers must include a specific SKU on the sales order.
-For further information, please read the RSA SecurID® Access Release Notes for RSA Authentication Manager and the Cloud Authentication Service on RSA Link.
+For further information, please read the RSA SecurID® Access Release Notes for RSA Authentication Manager 8.3 on RSA Link.

 Make it Easy